Insular Scots

-Both dialects share much Norn vocabulary, Shetland dialect more so, than does any other Scots dialect, perhaps because they both were under strong Norwegian influence in their recent past.
+Both dialects share much Norn vocabulary, Shetland dialect more so, than does any other Scots dialect, perhaps because they were both under strong Norwegian influence in their recent past.
 In ancient times, Pictish was spoken in the islands.
-Then the Vikings invaded and settled, establishing the Norn language there.
-Although the islands thereafter owed allegiance to Norway, they became involved politically with Scotland.
-Scotland annexed the islands in 1472; by then, Scots was spoken.
+With Viking settlement of the islands came the establishment of Norn-speaking communities.
+Although the islands thereafter owed allegiance to Norway, they became politically involved with Scotland.
+Scotland then annexed the islands in 1472, after which Scots replaced Norwegian as the dominant language.

 It should not be confused with the vernacular of the Islands of the Clyde.